-University home > Advanced Composites Centre for Innovation and Science > Research > Intelligent structures
+University home > Advanced Composites Collaboration for Innovation and Science > Research > Intelligent structures

 Polymorphic composite structures are defined as those structures that differ in shape and geometry from the tooling from which they are made, and which may exhibit more than one stable shape in their final form.
 As such, they differ from conventional composite laminates where components are made to a shape that precisely matches that of their tooling.
 Polymorphic structures are multistable in the sense that global shape changes are possible and as such, have enormous potential in the field of adaptive structures.
 Potential applications include morphing aircraft with improved flight characteristics and biomedical devices such as exoskeletons.